 After you put your phone on the charger for the night, you apply your lip mask and hand cream.

-3. Identity-Based Habits vs. Outcome-Based Goals
+Identity-Based Habits vs. Outcome-Based Goals

 Most people approach beauty with an outcome-based goal, such as “I want to fix my spots.”
 The problem is that if the spots do not disappear in three days, the motivation often dies.
+Looking closely at the self care definition psychology suggests a better way through identity-based habits.

-Psychology suggests a better way through Identity-Based Habits.
 Instead of focusing on the result, focus on the person you are becoming.
 Tell yourself: “I am the type of person who never misses her evening ritual.”
 When you shift your identity, your actions follow naturally.
 You are no longer working on your skin; you are simply acting in alignment with who you are.
 This reduces internal friction and makes the routine feel like an act of self-respect rather than a chore.

-4. The “Ritual” vs. The “Routine”
+The “Ritual” vs. The “Routine”

 There is a massive psychological difference between a routine and a ritual.
 A routine is a series of steps you do to get a result, while a ritual is a series of steps you do to be present.
+When we explore the self care definition psychology, we find a massive difference between a routine and a ritual.

 - Sensory Awareness: When applying your moisturizer, notice the cooling sensation on your skin and breathe in the scent of your cleanser.